Hermitage Museum: Former dependencies

+Guggenheim Hermitage Museum, Las Vegas

 The Guggenheim Hermitage Museum in Las Vegas opened on 7 October 2001 and closed on 11 May 2008.
 The Hermitage Rooms in London's Somerset House opened on 25 November 2000.
 In 2004, the rooms hosted Heaven on Earth: Art from Islamic Lands, a joint exhibition with the Khalili Collection of Islamic Art.
 The exhibition was closed permanently in November 2007 due to poor visitor numbers.

+Hermitage Amsterdam

-The dependency of the Hermitage Museum in Amsterdam was known as the Hermitage Amsterdam, and was located in the former Amstelhof building.
+The dependency of the Hermitage Museum in Amsterdam was known as the 'Hermitage Amsterdam', and was located in the former Amstelhof building.
 It opened on 24 February 2004 in a small building on the Nieuwe Herengracht in Amsterdam, awaiting the closing of the retirement home which still occupied the Amstelhof building until 2007.
 Between 2007 and 2009, the Amstelhof was renovated and made suitable for the housing of the Amsterdam Hermitage.
 The Amsterdam Hermitage was opened on 19 June 2009 by President Dmitry Medvedev and Queen Beatrix of the Netherlands.
 Following Russia's 2022 invasion of Ukraine, the Amsterdam Hermitage severed ties with St. Petersburg, being renamed to H'ART Museum the following year.